sagemath/trac_to_gh/Issue 9295.md

 # Issue 9295: Add an spkg-check file for Python

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9295

 Original creator: drkirkby